ICC arrest warrants for Israeli leaders: Arrest warrants

+Potential future warrants

 The Guardian reported on 28 April 2025 that Khan was preparing to seek arrest warrants for additional Israeli suspects, citing anonymous court officials familiar with the investigation.
 The report also claimed that ICC judges had issued a gag order forbidding Khan from publicly revealing that he had requested the warrants.
 The gag order was allegedly requested by members of Khan's staff who felt that his public announcements of the prior warrants for Netanyahu and Gallant "deviated from standard practice and put pressure on judges reviewing the warrant requests".

 Prior to taking indefinite leave from the prosecutor's office in May 2025, Khan was reportedly preparing draft arrest warrants for Itamar Ben-Gvir and Bezalel Smotrich for their involvement in building illegal settlements.
 According to sources within the ICC, Khan had completed the warrant applications before taking his leave, but his deputies had not yet submitted them to the court.